-The art of storytelling is at the core of all of the Connecticut Public Broadcasting Network’s (CPBN) education initiatives.
+The art of storytelling is at the core of all of the Connecticut Public’s education initiatives.

-A few short years ago, CPBN decided to push forward into a bold new direction by not only providing education content for Connecticut communities through television and radio, but by transforming a significant portion of its corporate headquarters into a journalism education facility that rivals many professional newsrooms around the country.
-The 20,000 square foot “Learning Lab” facility is where the CPBN Education department calls home, along with its various programs funded by individuals, corporate donors, and foundations.
+A few short years ago, Connecticut Public decided to push forward into a bold new direction by not only providing education content for Connecticut communities through television and radio, but by transforming a significant portion of its corporate headquarters into a journalism education facility that rivals many professional newsrooms around the country.
+The 20,000 square foot “Learning Lab” facility is where the Connecticut Public Learning department calls home, along with its various programs funded by individuals, corporate donors, and foundations.

-Over the last decade, CPBN has delivered over 10,000 hours of instruction to middle, high school, college and adult students.
+Over the last decade, Connecticut Public has delivered over 10,000 hours of instruction to middle, high school, college and adult students.

-We offer a wide range of educational services through the Learning Lab: from our partnership with Hartford Public Schools’ Journalism and Media Academy Magnet School, or JMA, for high school seniors; the Media Lab, which offers first-hand, professional experience for college interns; and the Institute for Advanced Media, or IAM, for adult learners with a portion of the program dedicated to veterans, their spouses, and caregivers to bridge the transition from military service to civilian life; you will find our instructors and staff are eager to teach, creating an environment where learning and growth go hand in hand to teach tomorrow’s generation of storytellers.
+We offer a wide range of educational services through the Learning Lab: from our partnership with Hartford Public Schools’ Journalism and Media Academy Magnet School, or JMA, for high school seniors; the Media Lab, which offers first-hand, professional experience for college interns; and digital media training programs for adult learners with a portion of the programs dedicated to veterans, their spouses, and caregivers to bridge the transition from military service to civilian life; you will find our instructors and staff are eager to teach, creating an environment where learning and growth go hand in hand to teach tomorrow’s generation of storytellers.

 SVP of Education